Shahadat-ngup/Keycloak_DockerCompose/README.md

 ```

 **2. Update Keycloak or MySQL:**
-- Edit `docker-compose.yml` and change the image tag for Keycloak or MySQL to the desired version (e.g., `quay.io/keycloak/keycloak:24.0.1` or `mysql:8.4`).
+- Edit `docker-compose.yml` and change the image tag for Keycloak or MySQL to the desired version (e.g., `quay.io/keycloak/keycloak:26.3.1` or `mysql:9.3.0`).
-- Or, keep using `latest` for automatic latest, but using a specific version is safer for production.
+- Using a specific version is safer for production than `latest`.

 **3. Pull and restart containers:**